-Hedge-Fund holdings in SPDR gold shares (GLD) fell by $190.1 million last quarter to $6.35 billion, according to data compiled by Bloomberg.
+Hedge-Fund holdings in SPDR gold shares (GLD:US) fell by $190.1 million last quarter to $6.35 billion, according to data compiled by Bloomberg.

 Bullion erased its gains this year on May 14 as a leadership vacuum in Greece prompted European officials to weigh prospects for the currency union’s first-ever departure.
 The metal has dropped 1.9 percent in 2012 to settle at $1,536.60 an ounce today on the Comex in New York, and has lost 20 percent since reaching a record last year.

 Global holdings in ETPs backed by bullion are headed for a third straight monthly decline, the longest losing streak since 2004.
 Assets in the SPDR Gold Trust, the largest fund backed by bullion, peaked at 1,309.92 metric tons on Aug.
 8 and were at 1,277.11 tons as of yesterday.